microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/networkaccess-forwardingpolicy.md

 ---
 title: "forwardingPolicy resource type"
-description: "A forwarding policy defines what traffic is routed through Network Access Service and is added to a forwardingProfile."
+description: "A forwarding policy defines the specific traffic that is routed through the Gloval Secure Access Service.
+It is then added to a forwarding profile."
 author: "Moti-ba"
 ms.localizationpriority: medium
 ms.prod: identity-and-access